Shaun the Sheep: Accolades

-Other media
+Franchise

 Films

 Aardman developed a feature film Shaun the Sheep Movie, written and directed by Richard Starzak and Mark Burton, which was financed by French company StudioCanal, and was released on 6 February 2015.
 The film received very positive reviews from critics.
 Review aggregator Rotten Tomatoes reports that 99% of critics have given the film a positive review.
 The film opened to $3.2 million in the UK and grossed $22 million in the UK and $106 million worldwide.

-On 18 October 2019, StudioCanal and Aardman released a sequel titled A Shaun the Sheep Movie: Farmageddon.
+On 18 October 2019, StudioCanal and Aardman released a sequel titled A Shaun the Sheep Movie: Farmageddon, written by Mark Burton and Jon Brown, based on a story by Richard Starzak and directed by Richard Phelan and Will Becher.
+Both films were nominated for an Academy Award and BAFTA Award for Best Animated Film.

+A sequel, titled Shaun the Sheep: The Beast of Mossy Bottom, was confirmed to be in development on 7 May 2025.
+The film is to be directed by Steve Cox and Matthew Walker, and written by Mark Burton and Giles Pilbrow.
+It will be released in 2026, distributed by Sky Cinema in the United Kingdom and StudioCanal elsewhere.

+Spin-offs

+There were plans for an anime adaptation in 2008 which got scrapped, Larry Bundy Jr. produced a series of character designs for the spin-off.